vercel/next.js/.github/issue_template.md

 <!--
 IMPORTANT
-> If you have a question about Next.js you should ask your question on Spectrum https://spectrum.chat/next-js
-> or join our Slack community at https://zeit.chat and ask in the `#next` channel -->
+If you have a question about Next.js please ask it on Spectrum https://spectrum.chat/next-js or join our Slack community at https://zeit.chat and ask it in the `#next` channel -->

 <!--